anton-k/talks/csound-journal/Csound-expression-paper.md

 ### Introduction to side effects

 But we also need to wrap the value to `SE`.
 The `SE` is short for side-effects.
+The expression `SE a` means that the type `SE` is parametrized with some type of `a`.
+Like lists or arrays have certain structure but the type of elements can be anything as long as they are organized in a certain way.
 Now we are landing at the zone that is unique to Haskell.
 The Haskell is a pure language.
 It's pure in mathematical sense.
 The pureness means that if we assign the expression to the value we can safely substitute the value with assigned expression anywhere in the code.